Hello!

 Commitment

-A commitment of one day (1pm- 7pm) per week.
+A commitment of one day (6 hours total) per week.
 If you need to miss your scheduled day for any reasons, that’s ok, you just need to notify us ahead of time and make up the time by either contributing on some project remotely or coming to the studio on another day.

 Additional Notes: